akpingel/sphinx-template/source/firstDraft/index.rst

 in C#. [#f4]_ A compiler in the same language as your code allows new benefits in the IDE for editing and compiling your code.

 C# 7.0
 """"""

 C# 7.0 was released with Visual Studio 2017.
 The most important features of this release include new support for tuples and deconstructions.
-You no longer have to use the ``Tuple`` Class to declare tuples thanks to pattern matching, the compiler can handle declarations that include a tuple syntax next to a var definition. [#f6]_
+Declaring tuples using the ``Tuple`` Class is not needed anymore.
+Pattern matching allows the compiler to handle declarations that include a tuple syntax next to a var definition. [#f6]_

   .. code-block:: c#

     (int n, string s) = ( 8, "coding" );

-Function sample: [#f6]_
+The following is a sample of code that uses the new tuple syntax: [#f6]_

   .. code-block:: c#
     :linenos: